KAZAKHSTAN: Restrictive legal amendments reach Senate

 Ershov refused to explain to Forum 18 on 5 June why the Amending Law does not remove restrictions in the existing Law which violate Kazakhstan's international human rights obligations and why it adds further restrictions on the exercise of freedom of religion or belief.

 This includes continuing the ban on religious communities exercising their internationally-recognised right to freedom of religion or belief without state permission.
-This violates international human rights law, as outlined in the OSCE/Venice Commission Guidelines on the Legal Personality of Religious or Belief Communities (see http://www.osce.org/
+This violates international human rights law, as outlined in the OSCE/Venice Commission Guidelines on the Legal Personality of Religious or Belief Communities (see http://www.osce.org/odihr/139046).
+Kazakhstan is both an OSCE participating State and a Venice Commission member state.

 Ershov was also unable to say if he would send the Amending Law to the Organisation for Security and Co-Operation in Europe (OSCE) or the Council of Europe's Venice Commission for a legal review.

-The Amending Law imposes great state control than before over the exercise of freedom of religion or belief (see below).
+The Amending Law imposes greater state control than before over the exercise of freedom of religion or belief (see below).

 New restrictions in the Amending Law likely to be adopted by Parliament include: where religious education is allowed to take place and who by, with new punishments for "offenders"; new restrictions and punishments for those seeking religious education abroad; new provisions over disturbing a religious community's "internal order" (such as by saying the word "Amen" in mosques); even more restrictions on sharing beliefs, with a new specific ban on spreading the beliefs of an unregistered religious organisation; a new definition of the term "clergy" and "worship meeting" which could reduce the number of individuals allowed to lead worship or share their faith, as well as disbar Jehovah's Witness young men from exemption from compulsory military service; require religious literature which does not pass the compulsory state censorship to be seized; a ban on state officials founding or being members of religious communities; and a ban on holding religious weddings away from state-registered places of worship (except on grounds of sickness or imprisonment of one of the parties) (see below).